alecntan/alecntan.github.io/_posts/inventory/2022-02-17-Inventory_System.md

     <img src="{{page.api}}" alt="logo">
 </figure>

 APInventory is a RESTful API built with Flask.
-It allows users to:
+It allows users to: <br>
-    - know what storages they have in their inventory, what they contain and where can be found.
+    - know what storages they have in their inventory, what they contain and where can be found. <br>
-    - Know the state of each item and where they ought to be stored.
+    - Know the state of each item and where they ought to be stored. <br>
-    - Keep track of any notes regarding certain storage boxes, and items.
+    - Keep track of any notes regarding certain storage boxes, and items. <br>

 In addition to Flask, it uses extensions such as [Flask-Cors](https://flask-cors.readthedocs.io/en/latest/) to enable Cross-Origin-Resource-Sharing (CORS), and [Flask-SQLAlchemy](https://flask-sqlalchemy.palletsprojects.com/en/2.x/) for accessing databases using an ORM (SQLAlchemy).
 The API currently uses SQLite as its database for the demo.